 Peel the Cucumber or not?
 It’s totally up to you.
 I like to peel them for a creamier sauce but you can totally choose to grate them with the skin on.

 If Greek yogurt is not available, you can use hung yogurt.
-To make hung or strained yogurt, hang the regular yogurt in a muslin cloth for an hour and then use it.
+To make hung or strained yogurt, hang the regular yogurt in a muslin cloth for an hour to discard the extra water, and then use it.

 Use vegan yogurt like cashew yogurt or soy yogurt if you are on a vegan diet.

 Garlic – Garlic is the hero ingredient in this dip.
 Use freshly minced garlic to get the best result.
 The longer it stands in the yogurt, the better it tastes and its sharp taste mellows downs.

 Fresh Dill – Use fresh dill leaves to add the best flavor and crunch.